sssayam/POWER-BI-PROJECT/README.md

 # POWER-BI-PROJECT
-I made Graphs and explanation regarding it.
+I made Graphs on POWER BI and explanation regarding it.